CatChenal/Lorenz_Gini_P_curve/README.md

 #### TODO:
 * Refine plotting function to enable args as style dicts for plot text and figure save options.
-* Increase fig heigth to  prevent croping of caption.
+* Increase fig height to  prevent croping of caption.